saiqulhaq/rubyevents/docs/contributing.md

 ├── speakers.yml
 ```

-To extract a maximum of information from the Youbute metadata, the raw video information is parsed by a class `Youtube::VideoMetadata`.
+To extract a maximum of information from the Youtube metadata, the raw video information is parsed by a class `Youtube::VideoMetadata`.
 This class will try to extract speakers from the title.
-This is the default parser but sometime the speakers ar you can create a new class and specify it in the `playlists.yml` file.
+This is the default parser but sometimes the speakers are not extracted correctly, you can create a new class and specify it in the `playlists.yml` file.

 ```yml
 - id: PL9_jjLrTYxc2uUcqG2wjZ1ppt-TkFG-gm